Skip to main content

 This dynamic has profound implications for therapeutic interventions.
 In post-TRT protocols for men aiming to restart their endogenous production, therapies like Clomid (Clomiphene Citrate) or Tamoxifen are used to block estrogen receptors at the hypothalamus, effectively tricking the brain into sensing low estrogen and boosting LH and FSH production.

 The patient’s SHBG level can influence the effectiveness of this strategy.
 Similarly, for athletes or individuals using advanced peptide therapies like Sermorelin or Ipamorelin to stimulate growth hormone release, the downstream effects on insulin sensitivity and SHBG must be monitored.
-A decrease in insulin sensitivity could potentially lower SHBG, altering the balance of and requiring a holistic and adaptive approach to the overall wellness protocol.
+A decrease in insulin sensitivity could potentially lower SHBG, altering the balance of sex hormones and requiring a holistic and adaptive approach to the overall wellness protocol.

 References